Georgsiedel/data_fusion_dipl/README.md

 - 13 assesses and compares the results of all predictors to get information on how to best create ensembles of the predictors
 - 14 and 15 experiment with majority voting as well as stacking ensembles.

-The goal of the data fusion was to not only achieve the good prediction accuracy of the ML algorithms, but also recreate the original data distribution, a key requirement for succesful data fusion.
 Please refer to the thesis for details.